iiasa/Condor_run_R/README.md

 If you have made customizations to your R installation via site, profile or user environment files, it may be necessary to have `Rscript` ignore these customizations by using the `--vanilla` option, e.g.:

-`Rscript --vanilla Condor_run_basic.R config.R`
+`Rscript --vanilla Condor_run.R config.R`

 To set up a configuration file, copy the code block between *snippy snappy* lines from the submit script into your clipboard, and save it to a file with an `.R` extension (e.g. `config.R`).
 The configuration settings use R syntax, so using an `.R` extension will provide syntax highlighting if you are using a good text editor or RStudio.
 Read the comments for each setting and customize as required.

+Note that further optional configuration settings exist (below the  *snippy snappy* block in the submit script) that you may wish to add to your configuration file and adjust to your requirements.
+These concern configuration settings with default values that will work for most people.

 IIASA GLOBIOM developers should instead start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R`.
+Note that this configuration assumes that your current working directory is at the root of the GLOBIOM working copy when you invoke via `Rscript`.
+It also assumes that a `Condor` subdirectory exists there for storing the generated log files.

 ## Function of submit scripts
 1. Bundle up the job files using 7-Zip.